jclark/microxml-java/docs/recovery.md

 + EndTag - associated data is a string (the name of the element)
 + AttributeName - associated data is a string (the name of the attribute)

+The tokenization phase does not make use of information about the document type.
+However, the tree building phase may optionally make use of information about the document type (eg a schema).
+This specification defines a way of performing the tree building phase that does not make any use of schema information.
+It does not (yet) define how schema information is to be used if it is available.

+The tokenization phase is also designed to implementable in a streaming fashion, whereas the tree-building phase is not.

 ## Tokenization

 The input to the tokenization phase is a sequence of characters.
 The output of the tokenization phase is a sequence of abstract tokens that matches the following regular expression: